cobratbq/flagtag/README.md

 Compatibility note
 ------------------

 *flagtag* is fully compatible with Go's flag package.
 It simply uses the facilities offered by the [flag package](http://golang.org/pkg/flag/).
-It is also possible to use *flagtag* interchangably with the flag package itself.
+It is also possible to use *flagtag* interchangeably with the flag package itself.
 As with the flag package, you have to be sure that flags have not been parsed yet, while still configuring the flags.